-But, there’s a new guy in town!
-Debezium is a new open source project, stewarded by RedHat, which offers connectors for Oracle, MySQL, PostgreSQL and even MongoDB.
+But there’s a new guy in town!
+Debezium is a new open-source project developed by RedHat, which offers connectors for Oracle, MySQL, PostgreSQL, and even MongoDB.

 Not only that you can extract CDC events, but you can propagate them to Apache Kafka, which acts as a backbone for all the messages needed to be exchanged between various modules of a large enterprise system.

-If you are using an OLTP application, CDC comes in handy when it comes to integrating to other modules in the current enterprise system.
-Some might argue that using an Event Sourcing is better and can even replace OLTP systems entirely since you log every event upfront, and derive the latest snapshot afterward.
+If you are using an OLTP application, CDC comes in handy when it comes to integrating with other modules in the current enterprise system.
+Some might argue that using Event Sourcing is better and can even replace OLTP systems entirely since you log every event upfront and derive the latest snapshot afterward.

 While Event Sourcing has a lot of value, there are many applications that can benefit from the OLTP data model because the events are validated prior to being persisted, meaning that anomalies are eliminated by the database concurrency control mechanisms.